FCC/cost_model_illustration/processing/workflow.md

 Step 4 - Export the data
 -----------------

-The export process re-assigns the above, between, and below values from the original source experiments table, excluding details which are proprietary to CostQuest.
+The export process re-assigns the above, between, and below values from the original source experiments table.
 The experiments table includes additional records to those used to create the map tiles, where a census block is classified as greater than 50% water, but has locations in the model.
 These blocks are excluded for cartographic purposes on the maps, but are included here in the export file.
 To export the data, run [the sql statements](https://github.com/fccdata/cost_model_illustration/blob/master/processing/export_mapcsv.sql), which will create the export file, [cam_cost_map.csv]().
 Data definition to load is as follows:
 - state character varying(2)
 - county_name character varying(30)
 - geoid10 character varying(15)